 - Let's drive economic growth

+- Let's reduce inequality

 - Let's deliver quality housing

-- Let's reduce inequality

 - Let's enhance our remarkable place

 These are underpinned by the need to deliver 'Professional high performing services'.

 Progress towards achieving the vision, aligned with the key priorities, will be reported to and monitored by senior management and elected Members.
 Service areas within directorates, and under the guidance of assistant directors, are responsible for delivering individual projects to agreed timescales and budgets, with consideration for economic, social and environmental benefits which collectively will achieve our priorities.